zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/simple_example.md

 ## Optimizing for throughput

-In order to improve operation throughput, you can use multiple GPUs as detailed on the following page:
+In order to improve operation throughput, you can use multiple GPUs with fine-grained GPU scheduling, as detailed on the following page:

 {% content-ref url="./multi_gpu.md" %} Multi-GPU usage {% endcontent-ref %}